sausheong/tanuki/README.md

 ### Listeners

 Listeners are a bit more complicated to write but they work the same way as bins.
-As long as your programming language of choice is able to parse JSON, and
+As long as your programming language of choice is able to parse JSON, and can be used to create a TCP socket server, you're good to go.

 When a HTTP request is sent to Tanuki (from a browser or another application), Tanuki creates a TCP connection to the listener and sends in the JSON HTTP request.
 Important to remember that the JSON request will end with a newline `\n` so when writing the listener you should use this to detect the end of the JSON string.